A Lot or a Little?

 Parents Need to Know

 Parents need to know that Christmas Lodge is a faith-based movie presented under the cottage industry of the late "Painter of Light" Thomas Kinkade.
 The biggest concern, besides personal attitudes toward religious belief and expression presented in a movie, is the overall pacing and subject matter of the film.
 The slowness of the story, coupled with this not really being about Christmas per se, is sure to bore younger kids looking for a little more action, humor, or engagement.
 While Christians looking for an expression of their faith will find much to enjoy in the dialogue and overall messages of faith, prayer, and belief in God's Plan, secular audiences may not like the heavy-handed preaching.
+To stay in the loop on more movies like this, you can sign up for weekly Family Movie Night emails.

 While certainly not the worst or the most heavy-handed faith-based movie out there, CHRISTMAS LODGE does lay on the messages of faith and belief in God's Plan rather thick at times.
 That being said, if you are a Christian looking for a movie that encapsulates your values through talk and example, you will enjoy this movie.
 However, if you are not religious, the preaching gets to be a bit much.